-incident at hand, and then is required to enter into a contract with the Youth Aid Panel.
-The contract could require assignments consisting of a long-term community service project, written essays or reports, counseling, drug testing, and restitution.
-One panel member is assigned to monitor each juvenile's progress and adherence to the contract until all terms of the contract have been fulfilled (contracts typically run on average of three months.)
-If the juvenile fulfills all terms of the contract, the juvenile's record will be expunged.
-If the juvenile fails to fulfill the terms of the contract, the juvenile returns to Juvenile Court to be heard in front of a Judge.
+The Youth Aid Panel is a diversion program for first-time juvenile offenders charged with minor offenses that would otherwise be heard by a Judge in Juvenile Court.
+Juveniles are selected and interviewed by DA staff members prior to intake, where the offender must first admit involvement in the incident at hand.
+The juvenile is then scheduled for a hearing with one of the thirty one Youth Aid Panels in the city.
+At the hearing, the juvenile is further assessed by the panel for program eligibility.
+Juveniles who are deemed eligible are granted a three month contract.
+The contract may require assignments consisting of a long-term community service projects, written essays or reports, counseling, drug testing, community program participation, and restitution.
+One panel member is assigned to monitor each juvenile's adherence to the contract until all terms of the contract have been fulfilled.
+If the juvenile completes his or her contract, the juvenile's record will be expunged if the juvenile remains arrest free for six months after contract completion.
+If the juvenile fails to fulfill the terms of the contract, he or she will return to Juvenile Court to have their case heard in front of a Judge.
 If the juvenile is found guilty at this stage, he or she will have a criminal record.

-None of this would be possible without the people who volunteer their time.
-Youth Aid Panel volunteers have saved countless young people from lives of crime while contributing to the safety and well-being of their own communities.
+The Youth Aid Panel handles a significant number of juvenile cases each year.
+Most of the juveniles who enter the program successfully complete their contracts, have their records expunged, and remain arrest free.
+The success of the Youth Aid Panel would not be possible without the people who volunteer their time.
+Youth Aid Panel volunteers have saved countless young people from lives of crime, while contributing to the safety and well-being of their own communities.

-If you are interested in volunteering, please call the District Attorney's Office at (215) 686-7600 or (215) 686-6305 and leave your name, address including zip code, and telephone number.
-Or if you would prefer, an application form to join a Youth Aid Panel is provided below.
-While Youth Aid Panel volunteers must be residents of the City of Philadelphia, neighboring counties also have Youth Aid Panel Programs."
+If you are interested in volunteering, please call the District Attorney's Office at (215) 686-7600/ (215) 686-6305/ (215) 686-7620 and leave your name, address including zip code, and telephone number.
+Or, if you would prefer, an application to join a Youth Aid Panel is provided below.
+Volunteers must be 18 or older, and must reside in the City of Philadelphia.